-Any stockholder proposals for the 2010 Annual Meeting of Stockholders must be in writing and received by the Secretary of the Company by December 31, 2009 to be eligible for inclusion in the Company's proxy statement and accompanying proxy for such meeting, unless the date of the 2010 Annual Meeting of Stockholders is changed by more than 30 days from May 29, 2010, in which case the proposal must be received a reasonable time before the Company begins to print and send its proxy materials for the 2010 Annual Meeting of Stockholders.
-If a stockholder intends to bring a matter before the 2010 Annual Meeting of Stockholders other than by submitting a proposal for inclusion in the Company's proxy statement and accompanying proxy for such meeting, the stockholder must provide notice of the proposal to the Secretary of the Company at Chemed's principal executive offices not later than March 16, 2010 in order for such notice to be considered timely.
+Any stockholder proposals for the 2010 Annual Meeting of Stockholders must be in writing and received by the Secretary of the Company by [•], 2009 to be eligible for inclusion in the Company's proxy statement and accompanying proxy for such meeting.
+If a stockholder intends to bring a matter before the 2010 Annual Meeting of Stockholders other than by submitting a proposal for inclusion in the Company's proxy statement and accompanying proxy of the Company's proxy statement and accompanying proxy for such meeting, the stockholder must provide notice of the proposal to the Secretary of the Company at Chemed's principal executive offices not later than [•], 2010 in order for such notice to be considered timely.
 In the case of untimely notice of a proposal, persons named in the proxies solicited by the Company for the 2010 Annual Meeting of Stockholders (or their substitutes) will be allowed to use their discretionary voting authority when the proposal is raised at the meeting without any discussion of the proposal in its proxy materials.